Chinmay-HS/AeroVerse-XR/README.md

 - Add improvements (better animations, voice narration, etc.)
 - Submit a pull request

-## License

-This project is licensed under the MIT License.
-You are free to use and modify it for educational and non-commercial purposes.

 ## Acknowledgements

 - NASA for JWST reference materials and design documentation
 - Unity and Vuforia for the AR platform
-- All contributors and testers involved in prototyping and field testing
+- All contributors and testers involved in prototyping and field testing.